nelvintan/Tweet-Crawler/README.md

 # Tweet Crawler

-Goal is to stream tweets from twitter and store them in a csv file.
+Goal is to stream tweets from specific users and store them in a csv file.

 ## Getting Started